Camila blackberry variety

 Patent US PP 26,368 P3 dated February 01, 2016

-Current status - cultivated (actual)
+Current status - modern or widely used

-Plants of Camila bramble have medium vegetative vigor and an erect grown habit.
+Plants of Camila blackberry have medium vegetative vigor and an erect grown habit.
 New primocanes emerge mainly from the crown and also as suckers from the roots.
 The growth rate is medium, with primocanes reaching 80 cm in height within one month from emergence.
 Productivity is medium low in the first (primocane crop), but yields are high with each successive floricane and primocane crop cycle.
 Productivity is high, yields average 2 kg and 2,9 kg of fruit per meter of row, on the floricane and on the primocane cycles, retrospectively.

 The fruits of Camila are medium to large sized (about 6 g), firm, very sweet and with very good flavor.
 They have good black color which is uniform and glossy, very attractive.
 The fruits have a low rate of regression to red drupelets in post harvest storage.